Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Data-Analytics-DAS-C01-Practice-Tests-Exams-Question/README.md

 - [x] Enable audit logging for Amazon Redshift using the AWS Management Console or the AWS CLI.
 - [ ] Enable and download audit reports from AWS Artifact.

-### Once a month, a company receives a 100 MB .csv file compressed with gzip.
-The file contains 50,000 property listing records and is stored in Amazon S3 Glacier.
-The company needs its data analyst to query a subset of the data for a specific vendor.
-What is the most cost-effective solution?

-- [ ] Load the data into Amazon S3 and query it with Amazon S3 Select.
-- [ ] Query the data from Amazon S3 Glacier directly with Amazon Glacier Select.
-- [x] Load the data to Amazon S3 and query it with Amazon Athena.
-- [ ] Load the data to Amazon S3 and query it with Amazon Redshift Spectrum.

-### A retail company is building its data warehouse solution using Amazon Redshift.
-As a part of that effort, the company is loading hundreds of files into the fact table created in its Amazon Redshift cluster.
-The company wants the solution to achieve the highest throughput and optimally use cluster resources when loading data into the company's fact table.
-How should the company meet these requirements?

-- [ ] Use multiple COPY commands to load the data into the Amazon Redshift cluster.
-- [x] Use S3DistCp to load multiple files into the Hadoop Distributed File System (HDFS) and use an HDFS connector to ingest the data into the Amazon Redshift cluster.
-- [ ] Use LOAD commands equal to the number of Amazon Redshift cluster nodes and load the data in parallel into each node.
-- [ ] Use a single COPY command to load the data into the Amazon Redshift cluster.

 ### A data analyst is designing a solution to interactively query datasets with SQL using a JDBC connection.
 Users will join data stored in Amazon S3 in Apache ORC format with data stored in Amazon OpenSearch Service (Amazon Elasticsearch Service) and Amazon Aurora MySQL.
 Which solution will provide the MOST up-to-date results?

 - [ ] Use AWS Glue jobs to ETL data from Amazon ES and Aurora MySQL to Amazon S3.
 Query the data with Amazon Athena.